-- 20.1.
-For revision of draft, the thesis should be resubmitted after a minimum of one month from the date of communication from the Controller of Examinations. - 20.2.
-At the time of re-submission, necessary certificate is to be obtained from the Chairman and Head of the Department before the conduct of the final viva-voce indicating that the corrections specified by the external examiner have been carried out. - 20.3.
+20.1.
+For revision of draft, the thesis should be resubmitted after a minimum of one month from the date of communication from the controller of examination

+- 20.2.
+At the time of submission, the advisory committee should give certificate for carrying out the corrections/recommendations.
+The resubmitted copies of thesis should be got corrected carrying out the necessary corrections indicated by the external examiner and necessary certificates obtained from the chairman and Head of the Department before the conduct of the final viva-voce. - 20.3.
 A fine prescribed by the University to be collected from the students at the time of resubmission of thesis.